laminas/laminas-config-aggregator/docs/book/config-processors.md

-# Post processors
+# Config processors

-The `ConfigAggregator` can apply post processors to the merged configuration by aggregating "config processors" passed to its constructor.
-Each processor should be a PHP `callable` which consumes the merged configuration as its sole argument, and which then returns the processed configuration array.
+The `ConfigAggregator` can apply processors to the configuration by aggregating "config processors" passed to its constructor.
+Each processor should be a PHP `callable` which consumes either the list of providers (pre-processors) or the merged configuration (post-processors) as its sole argument, and which then returns the processed array.

 ```php
 $providers = [